GDPR …. and Snake Oil

 We regularly talk about the positive values of GDPR, in delivering better protection of the rights of data subjects in our increasingly digital world by providing a more robust framework of data protection than we have seen to date.
 However, we can’t ignore the well-publicised penalties that will accompany non-compliance with GDPR, so it’s extremely important that any external assistance that is engaged will make a positive difference to reducing the risks of non-compliance and being the recipient of the associated penalties.

 At InfoSaaS, our professional team have over 20 years’ experience in implementing, delivering and maintaining information security and data protection services that provide demonstrable protection and resilience to our customers.
-We have a selection of focused cloud-based solutions, including “Assure” (our IT risk management solution for ISO27001) and “UtopiaR” (our Data Protection Impact Assessment solution for GDPR), to name but two.
+Our secure, cloud-based solutions include modules for information security, data protection (including GDPR), supply chain management and general business compliance.
 And we can willingly demonstrate our certifications, credentials and satisfied customers.

-The only thing that we’re missing is the snake oil.
+We’re always happy to help, but the only thing that we can’t provide is the snake oil.
 Sorry.